TadasBaltrusaitis/CLM-framework/Readme.txt

 	FeatureExtraction/ - a utility executable for extracting similarity normalised faces and HOG features for further facial expression analysis (experimental)
 ./matlab_runners
-	helper scripts for running the experiments and demos ./Release
+	helper scripts for running the experiments and demos ./matlab_version
+	A Matlab version of CLM-framework together with some training code, more details in ./matlab_version/readme.txt ./Release
 	The created directory after compilation containing the desired executables